From The Giant’s Campaign, a Novel

 Zadrian, straightening as if to muster her dignity despite being shrouded in the net, said loudly, “We are foes of Annabis.
 My father, baron Dunstan, fought her in the Great River Delta with the King’s army.
 Megaera has been faithful and good, and so have Dirk and Arslan.
 You speak as a foe of the hag as well.
 We are all in the open.
 Show yourself if you are not a coward.”

 The sides of a thin crack in the opposite wall flowed apart, as if the stone had suddenly turned to liquid, and then a tall cloaked figure emerged.
 Two squat dwarves in leaf-mail armor followed him, and their bushy hair shone red as flame.
 Their eyes, shrouded with cataracts, appeared blind, and they carried long-handled picks, like battle hammers.

-The central figure threw back his hood and the wings of his cloak, and stood revealed as a pale, dark-haired young man.
+The tall figure threw back his hood and the wings of his cloak, and stood revealed as a pale, dark-haired young man.
 He wore black chain armor under a black livery with a red dragon rampant upon it.
 He had a powerful jaw, short nose, and a pointed chin, a face that struck Megaera as strong but untested, like a clean new shield.
 She looked toward Zadrian, who tilted her head under the net, and they exchanged a significant glance.

 “I am Stefan,” he said.

 * * *